-Mr. Katz practices in federal courts throughout the country, representing both plaintiffs and defendants in patent litigation, before the International Trade Commission in Section 337 proceedings, and before the Federal Circuit Court of Appeals.
+Mr. Katz practices in U.S. district courts throughout the country, representing both plaintiffs and defendants in patent litigation, before the U.S. International Trade Commission in Section 337 proceedings, and before the U.S. Court of Appeals for the Federal Circuit.
 Mr. Katz also practices before the Patent Trial and Appeal Board in inter partes review proceedings.

 Mr. Katz has experience in a wide range of technologies, ranging from telecommunications and networking to medical devices.
 Mr. Katz’s experience spans operating systems, digital signal processors, telecommunication standards, semiconductors, LED technologies, robotics, consumer devices, surgical instruments, cryptography, seismic detection, digital television, e-commerce systems, image processing, electronic circuits, and enterprise and consumer software.

-Prior to joining Fish & Richardson, Mr. Katz was a law clerk for Judge Lourie of the United States Court of Appeals for the Federal Circuit.
-Prior to becoming a lawyer, Mr. Katz was a practicing electrical engineer and circuit designer for Telecommunications Techniques Corporation, a leading supplier of digital telecommunication circuit analyzers.
+Prior to joining Fish & Richardson P.C., Mr. Katz was a law clerk for Judge Lourie of the U.S. Court of Appeals for the Federal Circuit.
+Prior to becoming a lawyer, Mr. Katz was a practicing electrical engineer and circuit designer for Telecommunications Techniques Corp., a leading supplier of digital telecommunication circuit analyzers.

 “Using Alternative Dispute Resolution (ADR) in Patent Infringement Cases: A Conversation with David Allgeyer and Steven Katz, patent attorneys and ADR practitioners,” The Federal Lawyer, September 2017.